tanvir-git/odoo-documentation/content/applications/finance/accounting/taxes/vat_verification.rst

 Commission that allows you to check the validity of VAT numbers of companies registered in the European Union.

-Odoo provides a feature to **Verify VAT Numbers** when you save a contact.
-This helps you make sure that your contacts provided you with a valid VAT number without leaving Odoo interface.
+CoquiAPPs provides a feature to **Verify VAT Numbers** when you save a contact.
+This helps you make sure that your contacts provided you with a valid VAT number without leaving CoquiAPPs interface.

 Configuration
 =============